ManjunathGlO/Data-Clean-Pro-One-Click/README.md

 ## 📄 License

 This project is available for educational and portfolio purposes.
+If you plan to reuse or redistribute the code, add an explicit license file (for example, MIT) to the repository and update this section accordingly.